The 16th Hole. photo courtesy Waste Management Phoenix Open

 Earning the nickname “the Coliseum”, the 16th hole is a straightforward 162-yard par-3.
 By any objective standard, it is one of the easiest holes on the PGA Tour.
 However, the hole is surrounded on 3 sides by grandstands that hold 20,000 fans.
 Fans line up for hours before the gates open at 7am for a chance at the 4,000 open seats available for fans with a grounds pass.
 In fact, fans literally sprint to the stands from the gate in order to get one of these seats.

 The Coliseum gallery has earned a reputation for being a drunken frat party, and in many ways this description is pretty accurate.
 Many of the fans are Arizona State students who spend the entire day drinking.
-Complaints about vomiting or surreptitious “relations” occurring in the portapotties are common.
+Complaints about vomiting or surreptitious “relations” occurring in the portapotties are common, as is loud chanting that is unseen elsewhere in golf.
 In many ways, the atmosphere feels more like a music festival, complete with costumed fans.
-These fans loudly cheer or boo the golfers' shots, and such an experience is very polarizing among professionals.
+The experience is very polarizing among professionals, but regardless the PGA Tour shows no signs of changing the atmoshpere.
 Many have spoken out against the heckling that occurs on this and other holes, notably Jordan Spieth and Rickie Fowler.
 Famously, Justin Leonard flipped off the fans at the Coliseum after being heckled for a poor shot.
 However, in the case of a great shot such as Tiger Woods’ 1997 ace or Jarrod Lyle’s 2011 ace, the gallery erupts in the kind of cheer that a golfer can’t experience anywhere else in the world.
-Lyle, who unfortunately passed away in August 2018 from leukemia, will be honored at the 16th hole this year with a plaque.
-His golf bag and trademark yellow bucket hat will also be displayed on the hole.
+Lyle, who unfortunately passed away in August 2018 from leukemia, is now honored at the 16th hole with a plaque.
+His golf bag and trademark yellow bucket hat will also be displayed on the hole, showing the magic that the Colisuem can generate.

 Caddy Races. photo courtesy Getty Images